 We, the undersigned have declined to respond for the following reason:

 Insufficient time to respond to the Request from Statement of Qualifications.

 We do not offer these services or an equivalent.

 Our schedule would not permit us to perform.

 Unable to meet specifications.

 Unable to meet Bond requirements.

 Specifications unclear (explain below).

 Unable to meet insurance requirements.

 Other (specify below).

 REMARKS:

-The state of the s

 COMPANY NAME:

 SIGNATURE:

 ADDRESS:

+TELEPHONE NUMBER:

-TELEPHONE NUMBER: FAX NUMBER:
+FAX NUMBER:

 EMAIL ADDRESS: